MasonM/wiremock-jsextend/README.md

 ## API Endpoints

 The extension adds the following admin API endpoints.
-The URL parameter `{type}` should be one of `ResponseTransformer`, `ResponseDefinitionTransformer`, `RequestMatcherExtension`, or `StubMappingTransformer`.
+The URL parameter `{type}` should be one of `response-transformer`, `response-definition-transformer`, `request-matcher`, or `stub-mapping-transformer`.
 * `PUT /__admin/extensions/{type}/{name}` - Create new extension with type `{type}` and name `{name}`.
 The request body should be the Javascript source for the transformer or matcher function.
 * `GET /__admin/extensions/{type}/{name}` - Retrieves extension of type `{type}` and name `{name}`.
 * `DELETE /__admin/extensions/{id}/{name}` - Deletes extension of type `{type}` and name `{name}`.